-The law stipulates a framework for national and local governments, entities and citizens to jointly tackle global warming in response to the adoption of the Kyoto Protocol.
-It prescribes the development of the Kyoto Protocol Target Achievement Plan and measures to encourage citizen efforts including the establishment of local councils.
+The law establishes a framework of obligations and responsibilities that national and local governments, businesses and citizens should jointly assume and fulfill in tackling global warming in response to the adoption of the Kyoto Protocol.
+It prescribes an action plan for the achievement of the Kyoto Protocol commitments and encourages citizen efforts by proposing the establishment of local councils, etc.